-The Master’s in Economics opens doors to a wide range of careers as an economist, consultant, analyst oradvisor and graduates are able to pursue careers both in the public and the private sector.
+The Master’s in Economics opens doors to a wide range of careers as an economist, consultant, analyst and advisor and graduates are able to pursue careers in both the public and private sector.
 The programme provides you with deepened and thorough knowledge of modern economic theories, concepts and techniques and their applications.
 You will acquire the necessary tools to undertake advanced economic analysis and gain specialised knowledge in your specific field of interest.
 You will also become familiar with state-of-the-art research in each particular field of specialisation and learn important research techniques.

-The first year is designed to give you sound knowledge of the basic methods of advanced economics and to allow you to specialise in a specific area of interest, as well as to enable you to apply your knowledge to analyse real world problems.
-The second year further deepens this knowledge, broadens the areas of interest and introduces you to research methods.
+The first year is designed to give you sound knowledge of the basic methods of advanced economics and to allow you to specialise in a specific area of interest, as well as enabling you to apply your knowledge to analyse real world problems.
+The second yearfurther deepens this knowledge, broadens the areas of interest and introduces you to research methods.

-A unique feature of the Master’s programme in Economics is the ability to tailor your degree in the direction of your interest.
-You can choose from different specialisations:
+A unique feature of the Master’s programme in Economics is the ability to tailor your degree in a direction of your interest.
+You can choose from different specialisations: Econometrics, Financial Economics, International and Development Economics, Macroeconomics, Microeconomics, and Public Economics with Health and Labour Economics.

 This design allows for a large degree of flexibility.
 Whilst free choice within the specialisation courses will be allowed as long as the specific prerequisites for the course are satisfied, it is expected that most students will follow these recommended profiles.

-Core courses for all students within the programme (30 credits in total): Advanced Econometrics; Advanced Macroeconomic Analysis; Advanced Microeconomic Analysis; Mathematical Methods.
-Specialisation course (including elective courses): 60 credits in total.
+Core courses (30 credits in total): These are core courses for all students within the programme and you study them during your first semester: Advanced Econometrics; Advanced Macroeconomic Analysis; Advanced Microeconomic Analysis; Mathematical Methods.
+Specialisation courses (including elective courses): 60 credits in total.
 Master's degree project/thesis: 30 credits in total.

 Our Master’s in Economics will qualify you for advanced positions within the private and public sectors.
 Graduates find employment in the financial sector such as commercial banks, insurance companies, and stock exchanges, in government authorities and public institutions, in the health sector, in large companies and private research centres.